Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 movement to see if travelers have become lost.
 In the case of a party moving together, only the character leading the way makes the check.

+### Effects of Being Lost
-**Effects of Being Lost:** If a party becomes lost, it is no longer certain of moving in the direction it intended to travel.
+If a party becomes lost, it is no longer certain of moving in the direction it intended to travel.
 Randomly determine the direction in which the party actually travels during each hour of local or overland movement.
 The characters' movement continues